 They also won the American Association championship in 1969, 1970, 1978, and 1990.

 In 2018, they finished third in their division, but they’re looking to rebound in 2018.
-Notable players to come through the Storm Chasers include George Brett and Luis Mendoza.
+Notable players to come through the Storm Chasers include MLB All-Stars Alex Gordon, Salvador Perez, and World Champion outfielder Lorenzo Cain.

 Where to Stay: Hotel Deco